projecttacoma/bulk-export-server/synthea/README.md

   - "status",
   - "intent"

-Below are the additional resources and must support elements added after referencing the reference CMS Quality Payment Program (QPP) Implementation Guide.
+Below are the additional resources and must support elements likely required for measures based on the Quality Payment Program (QPP).

 - AdverseEvent: \* not exported -> created for each Patient resource created
   - "event" \* not exported -> set to a random code from the http://hl7.org/fhir/ValueSet/adverse-event-type ValueSet